Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors: FORMALISM

-Given the considerable complexity of the obtained $X_{z4}$, a Taylor expansion is used to simplify the sine and cosine terms in $X_{z4}$ with respect to the dipole bending $\theta_i (i=1,2,3,4)$, where a small bending-angle approximation for the four dipoles is adopted.
-Besides, we attempt to neglect the lengths of the dipoles as $L_{B }\ll L_{d }$, whereby the two explicit CSR cancelation conditions can be obtained in a greatly simplified form with aid of achromatic condition in Eq. \eqref{eq:achromatic-condition} as
+Although the particle coordinate deviations in the chicane exit are obtained, it is of considerable complexity of the obtained $X_{s4}$.
+Therefore, a Taylor expansion is used to simplify the sine and cosine terms in $X_{s4}$ with respect to the dipole bending angle $\theta_i ~(i=1,2,3,4)$, employing a small bending-angle approximation.
+Besides, we neglect the lengths of the dipoles as $L_{B }\ll L_{d }$.
+Whereby two analytical CSR cancelation conditions can be obtained in a greatly simplified form with the aid of the achromatic condition (Eq. \eqref{eq:achromatic-condition}) as